anshbhogal/Project_1412/README.md

 *   **Vite not found**: Ensure you are in the `frontend/` directory, run `npm install`, or explicitly install `vite` as a dev dependency (`npm install vite --save-dev`).
 *   **Backend/frontend connection issues**: Verify the `baseURL` in `frontend/src/api/index.js` or your `.env` file matches the backend server address (`http://localhost:8000` or `http://127.0.0.1:8000`).

+## Dependencies Module

+The `backend/app/dependencies.py` file now centralizes common FastAPI dependencies such as `get_db` (for database session management) and `get_current_user` (for JWT authentication).
+This promotes code reusability and maintainability across various routes and services.

 ## Integration Verification

 To confirm that the frontend and backend can communicate end-to-end, follow these steps: